Enrollment

 Who is on the school board?

-The school board consists of members of the Community Country Church Council as well as the school administrator.
+The school board consists of members of the Community Country Church Council.
 School board meetings are open, and parents are welcome to attend and speak at meetings.

 Is ACA Accredited?

-ACA has submitted their application to become part of The Minnesota Association of Christian Schools (MACS) and have been advised to apply for it after the school has some years under its belt.
+ACA is a part of the Minnesota Association of Christian Schools (MACS).
+We are currently not accredited and have been advised become more established before applying for accreditation.
 ACA will be required to meet state academic standards and requirements until accreditation is obtained.
 “Minnesota defines a nonpublic school as any school, church or religious organization, or home school where a student can fulfill compulsory education requirements.” per the Minnesota Department of Education website.
 This means students of ACA will be assessed annually using a standardized achievement test.

 What are the teacher qualifications?
 Are they trained in teaching?